• Student & Resident Essay Contest

 If you need additional information on the history of family medicine, please contact the CHFM.

 This is a common, but difficult question to answer.
 Many residencies were established before family practice (now Family Medicine) was designated a medical specialty in 1969.
-Some were operating as general practice residencies, and then were converted to family practice once the "Essentials of an Approved Family Practice Residency" were in place.
+Some were operating as general practice residencies and then were converted to family practice once the "Essentials of an Approved Family Practice Residency" were in place.

 In December 1968, a modified application for a primary certifying board in family practice was submitted to the Advisory Board for Medical Specialties and the AMA Council on Medical Education.
 As part of that application, 15 pilot residencies were listed that conformed to the new "Essentials."
 The 15 residencies listed on that application are generally considered to be the "first approved" family practice residencies.
-The First Fifteen Family Medicine Residency Programs(2 page PDF).
+The First Fifteen Family Medicine Residency Programs.

 Board of Curators